 - Type “Task Scheduler” in the Cortana box, and you should see the app listed.
-You can also choose to type “taskschd.msc” into the run prompt to open it.
+You can also choose to type “taskschd.msc” into the Run prompt (Win + R) to open it.

-- On the last pane on the right-hand side, look for an option which says Create Basic Task.
+- On the last pane on the right-hand side, look for an option that says Create Basic Task.
 Click on it to open.

-- This launches a wizard which will ask you
+- It launches a wizard which will ask you

 - Name of Task with a description